readysetcloud/social-media-scheduler/README.md

 The keys required are your `API Key`, `API Key Secret`, `Bearer Token`, `Access Token`, and `Access Token Secret`.
 Be sure to create your Access Token Secret with read and write permissions (will require you to setup OAuth 1.0).

-After you have your Twitter credentials and SAM CLI installed, you can deploy into your account with the following commands:
+After you have your Twitter credentials and SAM CLI installed, you will need to deploy [my free serverless toolbox](https://github.com/allenheltondev/serverless-toolbox) into your account.
+This is a stack that has basic utility functions that can be reused throughout your applications.

+Once installed, you can deploy this stack into your account with the following commands:

 ```bash
 sam build